mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: none</span>

 If required, you can also use the controls to the right of the screen to zoom in or out, or pan across the map.
-As you’ll see, the list of reports always reflects the area you are viewing on the map, so this is another way of refining your view.
+As you’ll see, the list of reports and URL (web address) always reflect the area you are viewing on the map, so this is another way of refining your view.

-Once you've found a satisfactory view, and if you are likely to want to revisit it, click on the 'Permalink' button at the bottom of the screen.
-This will alter the URL displayed in your browser, and allow you it as a bookmark which you may revisit, so you don't have to define the location again in the future.
+Once you've found a satisfactory view, and if you are likely to want to revisit it, you can bookmark or otherwise take a copy of the URL displayed in your browser, so you don't have to define the location again in the future.

 </div>